ajeetraina/docs/content/guides/docker-concepts/building-images/building-in-cicd.md

 Once you've built and tested your Docker image locally, it's time to integrate it into the broader development workflow, where CI/CD (Continuous Integration and Continuous Delivery) plays a pivotal role.
 CI/CD is a practice that automates and streamlines the software development lifecycle.
 It's essentially a two-step process:

 1. **Continuous Integration (CI)**: This involves frequently merging code changes from various developers into a shared central repository.
-As each change is submitted, automated tests are triggered to identify and fix any issues early on.
-This helps catch errors quickly and prevents them from snowballing into larger problems later in the development process.
+As you submit each change, it triggers the automated tests that identifies and fixes any issues early on.
+This helps catch errors and prevents them from snowballing into larger problems later in the development process.

 2. **Continuous Delivery (CD)**: Once the code passes the automated tests in the CI stage, CD kicks in.
 It automates the process of building, testing, and deploying the code to various environments, such as staging or production.
 This allows for faster delivery of new features and bug fixes to the end users.